Tackling the international drowning epidemic

 We are expanding our international work, providing others with the knowledge, equipment and skills to try to reduce this staggering loss of life.

 We know drowning is preventable.
-A large proportion of the 1.2M global drownings each year occur in coastal locations, in floods, or in other large bodies of water – areas in which we have expertise in saving lives and can offer help.
+A large proportion of global drownings each year occur in coastal locations, in floods, in rivers or in other large bodies of water – areas in which we have expertise in saving lives and can offer help.

-We’re not setting up RNLI services overseas, but we’re giving others the means to help themselves by providing a range of services to other search and rescue-related organisations.
+We’re not setting up RNLI services overseas, but we’re giving others the means to help themselves by providing a range of services to other lifesaving and drowning prevention organisations.
 In each case, we assess their current capabilities and needs, to decide how best we can help.
-This help might take the form of bespoke training, supply of equipment, safety education, or guidance on search and rescue operations and flood resilience.
+This help might take the form of bespoke training, programme development or strategic guidance and advice.

 Lifeguard training tackles drowning in the Gambia and Senegal